Grief & Loss

 Teacher, Counsellor, Tennis Coach and Referee and Oceans Coordinator

 Matt was born in Morrinsville (Waikato, NZ) and first studied electrical engineering.
 He decided he wanted to work with people so after a year serving as a youth worker, he then completed a degree at Bible College in Auckland, majoring in Pastoral Care (BCNZ – now Laidlaw).
 At the conclusion of his degree, he went to Teachers College and trained as a primary teacher.
 Matt moved to Timaru in 1997 and has taught full-time in various primary schools for 13 years.
 During that time, he married and together with his wife they had two boys.
 While he was teaching his desire to serve people led him to complete a Counselling Diploma (and be a better husband).
 Matt had a small break from full-time teaching to do a mixture of relief teaching, counselling, tennis coaching, administration and refereeing.
-He is now working as a secondary school teacher, along with coordinating the Oceans grief and loss programme.
+After five years working as a secondary school teacher, along with coordinating the Oceans grief and loss programme, Matt is once again enjoying work as a part-time primary school teacher.
 With his Christian faith leading him and following his passions, it is a nice fit for what he does for Anglican Care.
 He has been working for Anglican Care since 2007 and coordinating the Oceans programme since 2012.